WeRe-VaNa: Career

-He was born to René Geoffroy, a mechanic and a singer and player of a number of instruments, and Agnès an accountant.
+He was born to Rene Geoffrey, a mechanic and a singer and player of a number of instruments, and Agnès, an accountant.
 He was an avid footballer throughout his youth.
 In 2017, he released "Kompwan sé jé".
 But his release of "Casanova" on 9 November 2020 became WeRe-VaNa's first major hit on the French SNEP charts.
 It entered the French official singles chart in mid-February 2021 peaking at number 16 on the SNEP chart.
 Until the end of August 2021, it had spent 27 weeks on the French Top 200.
 It was released on Play Two, a French affiliate label for Warner Music.
 It was certified platinum and enjoyed more than 30 million streams.
 Following the success of "Casanova", he released his album Îles & Elle on 20 August 2021.
 The follow-up singles to "Casanova" are "Bombardé" and "Cache cache" both accompanied by a music video.